-i) Income Targeting: All NSP1-PI activities must benefit low, moderate and middle-income households as defined in the NSP Notice (≤ 120% of area median income).
+i) Income Targeting: All NSP3 activities must benefit Low, Moderate and Middle-income households as defined in the NSP Notice (≤ 120% of AMFI).
 All NSP funded rental activities must benefit households at less than or equal to 50% AMFI, unless prior approval is received from the Department.